roflmao/tailscale-exporter/README.md

 A Prometheus exporter for Tailscale that provides tailnet-level metrics using the Tailscale API.

+This repository also contains the `tailscale-mixin` that provides Prometheus alerts and rules and Grafana dashboard for tailnet-level metrics but also machine metrics.

 ## Features

 - **Comprehensive Device Metrics**: Detailed per-device metrics including: